-- a.
 From the beginning of the first year of service through the completion of the twentieth year of employment, an employee who works forty hours per week shall be credited with annual leave at a rate of 6.77 hours per pay period / 22 days per year.
-An employee may not earn more than one-hundred seventy-six (176) hours of annual leave per year. - b.
+An employee may not earn more than onehundred seventy-six (176) hours of annual leave per year.

 From the beginning of the twenty-first year of service and continuing thereafter, an employee who works forty hours per week shall be credited with annual leave at a rate of 7.69 hours per pay period/25 days for year.
-An employee may not earn more than two hundred (200) hours of annual leave per year. - c.
+An employee may not earn more than two hundred (200) hours of annual leave per year.

 An employee does not earn annual leave for hours worked in excess of the employee's regular workweek.

-B. Use of Annual Leave

-1. Generally

-Except in emergency situations, an employee shall make a written request for time off for use of annual leave from his or her supervisor in advance of the date(s) that he or she wants to use annual leave.
+- B. Use of Annual Leave - Generally except in emergency situations, an employee shall make a written request for time off for use of annual leave from his or her supervisor in advance of the date(s) that he or she wants to use annual leave.
 Supervisors shall grant or deny the request in writing within one week of the request.
-If the supervisor is on leave, or unavailable, his/her designee shall approve or deny the leave within one week of the request.
-Employees shall not take annual leave in excess of the hours they have earned.
-If a supervisor fails to approve or deny within one (1) week of the request, the request shall default to approved.
+If the supervisor is on leave or unavailable, his/her designee shall approve or deny the leave within one week of the request.
+Employees shall not take annual leave in excess of the hours they have accumulated.
+Employees shall not have a limitation on the amount of annual leave he/she is requesting or used as long as the employee has the leave to use.